-Among the Guerrillas of India's Revolutionary Movement
+Among India's Revolutionary Guerrillas

 Alpa Shah was raised in Nairobi, studied at Cambridge and completed her PhD at the LSE, where she now teaches anthropology.
-She is the author of In the Shadows of the State: Indigenous Politics, Environmentalism, and Insurgency in Jharkhand, India, and made the radio documentary ‘India’s Red Belt’ for BBC Radio 4’s Crossing Continents.
+She is the author of In the Shadows of the State and a co-author of Ground Down by Growth.
+She presented the radio documentary ‘India’s Red Belt’ for BBC Radio 4’s 'Crossing Continents'.